 Treatment with chemotherapy at this time can result in the following:

-Decisions about whether to continue or stop immunotherapy depend on the patient's response to the drugs.
-Many patients taking these drugs are older or are no longer helped by chemotherapy.
-Patients may still have side effects with these drugs.
-The decision to stop treatment and begin supportive care or hospice services may be unclear.
+Decisions about whether to continue or stop immunotherapy are made by the patient and doctor together.
+Many patients taking these drugs are older or are no longer helped by chemotherapy, but may still have unwanted side effects.

 Hospice-related services include: